Moore Justice Center, 2nd Floor

-If an agreement is reached, the mediator will prepare a document reflecting the terms of the agreement and ask the parties and their attorneys, if applicable, to sign it.
+If an agreement is reached, the mediator will assist the parties in preparing a document reflecting the terms of the agreement and ask the parties and their attorneys, if applicable, to sign it.
 If either party does not have an attorney present, parties may agree to allow attorneys’ review after the mediation.
 If not, the agreement will be submitted to the Court for approval.

 What if an Agreement is Not Reached?

-If the parties do not reach agreement on any issues, the mediator will notify the attorneys, if any, and the Court, so that a trial date can be set.
+If the parties do not reach agreement on any issues, the mediator will notify the Court, so that a trial date can be set.

 Is the Mediation Confidential?

-The information disclosed in mediation is confidential, except that information which is required or permitted to be disclosed by law and that information which is available through other methods.
-Information obtained in mediation cannot be used if the case goes to trial.
+The information disclosed in mediation is confidential, except information which is required or permitted to be disclosed by law and that information which is available through other methods.
 The mediator does not share information nor make recommendations to the judge.
-The parties are asked to sign a statement agreeing not to subpoena the mediator to testify on either party’s behalf.

 What are the Costs of Mediation?

-Mediation costs are based on a sliding scale according to the parties’ incomes.
-Please refer to the Order to Family Mediation for these charges and for the fees for cancellations, rescheduling, or failure to appear.
+Mediation fees are established by Florida Statute and are based on the parties’ incomes.
+Please refer to the Order to Family Mediation and accompanying invoice for these fees, in addition to the fees for cancellations, rescheduling, or failure to appear.

 Do I Need an Attorney?